wl4g/webconsole/README.md

 > Note: the page does not set the most compact test page of CSS style

-### Features
-- It is designed as a native JavaScript class library, which can be easily integrated with React/Vue/AngularJS and other frameworks
-- It can run on Android / IOS and any other terminal that can render HTML.
-It can almost completely replace the shell client based on the installation program
-- Fully support lrzsz command set (implemented based on zmodem)
-- Enhanced support for mobile terminal copy, paste, fast forward, backward and other key combination command, user-friendly operation habits
-- Seamless docking Prometheus metric acquisition

 ### Primary Dependencies
 - Logging framework [go.uber.org/zap](go.uber.org/zap)
 - Widely used Web framework [github.com/gin-gonic/gin](github.com/gin-gonic/gin)